darkn3rd/script-tut/testbox/README.md

 Considering doing some scaffolding in detection of whether the scripting platform in question and execution there-of is supported, also, maybe reporting the test environment (operating system, version, 32bit or 64 bit, distro, language platform)

+Need to find a way to have some format (JSON, YAML, XML) store inputs/outputs for comparison.
+At this moment, just doing output.

 ## The Plan